onejeuu/sc-file/docs/source/support.rst

     - Name
     - Skeleton
     - Animation
+    - Speed
   * - ``.obj``
     - `Wavefront <OBJ_>`_
     - ➖
     - ➖
+    - 170ms
   * - ``.glb``
     - `glTF Binary <GLTF_>`_
     - ✅
     - ✅
+    - 8ms
   * - ``.dae``
     - `Collada <DAE_>`_
     - ✅
     - ❌
+    - 180ms
   * - ``.ms3d``
     - `MilkShape 3D <MS3D_>`_
     - ✅
     - ❌
+    - 1120ms

 | **Feature:**
 | ✅ Supported
 | ❌ Not supported by scfile
 | ➖ Not supported by format

+| Benchmarks were performed using one of the most complex 3D model.
+| Note that average results may vary.

 ----------------------------------------
 ``.ol``